gradvohl/YAPTT/syncThreads/mutexAndSemaphorExamples/README.md

 } parameters;

 ```
-Notice that the parameters structure has the following fields:
+Notice that the structure to handle parameters has the following fields:
 - ``array`` to handle the address of the array with the integers.
 - ``begin`` and end with the first and last positions of the array (partition) the thread will work on.
 - ``mutex`` to store the address of the mutex shared between threads.